 In a modern data lake, the metadata store introduces a layer of indirection between the sharding scheme (I.E the user-facing data model) and the storage layer.
 It doesn’t matter at all which storage node(s) the data is stored on, because its location is tracked and indexed in the metadata store.
 As a result, we can pick a sharding key for the storage layer that shards perfectly, like a UUID or strong hash function.
 In distributed LSM terms, this means we could write all of the records to the system with the same partitioning key, and still evenly distribute the load across all of the storage nodes in the system.

 For example in the diagram above, imagine the client is constantly writing to the same key: “key1”.
 In a shared-nothing architecture, all of this traffic will be routed to the same storage node and overload it.
-In a shared-nothing architecture, the layer of indirection created by the intermediary compute layer and centralized metadata store results in the load being evenly distributed across the storage nodes.
+In a shared storage architecture, the layer of indirection created by the intermediary compute layer and centralized metadata store results in the load being evenly distributed across the storage nodes.

 This results in a very different set of trade-offs from shared-nothing architectures: the system will not scale infinitely, even with a perfect sharding/partitioning key, because the centralized metadata store is a (potential) bottleneck.
 However, the problem of hotspotting disappears almost entirely because as you can see in the diagram above, we can balance writes against the storage nodes however we want, whenever we want.
 In fact, not only does hotspotting become a non-issue, but the system also gains the ability to shift load around the cluster almost instantaneously.